albertbeaupre/full-stack-infrastructure/README.md

-# Backend Infrastructure
+# Full Stack Infrastructure
-Library to assist developers in creating an entire backend infrastructure efficiently
+Library to assist developers in creating an entire front and back end infrastructure efficiently